 The Crux project will be developed to supply backfill gas (LNG, LPG and Condensate) to the Prelude Floating Liquefied Natural Gas (Prelude FLNG) facility.
 The project consists of a not normally manned (NNM) platform with five production wells, in ocean waters approximately 165 m deep.
 The facility will be connected to Prelude via a 160km export pipeline.

 Crux will be operated remotely from the Prelude FLNG facility.

 Project Concept Graphic

-The frontend engineering design (FEED) process has commenced and a final investment decision (FID) on whether to proceed is anticipated in 2020.
+The frontend engineering design (FEED) process commenced in 2019.
 Crux is expected to have at least a 20-year lifespan.
 Future investment decisions could extend the life of the project.